thu-ml/tianshou/docs/01_user_guide/01_apis.md

 8. We call `algorithm.run_training()` with explicit parameters
 9. We manually set up and run the evaluation collector

-The procedural API requires:
+The procedural API requires ...
-- Explicit creation of every component
+- explicit creation of every component
-- Manual extraction of environment properties
+- manual extraction of environment properties
-- Direct specification of all connections
+- direct specification of all connections
-- Custom callback function definitions

 ## Key Concepts in the High-Level API